-Where the applicant or a member of their household suffers from any medical condition where rehousing would alleviate the medical problem, points may be awarded in recognition of this situation.
-The applicant will be required to complete a medical questionnaire which will enable a decision to be made on the suitability for rehousing.
-Evidence from an external third party e.g., Occupational Therapist; Consultant or Health Visitor is required.
+Where the applicant or a member of their household suffers from any medical condition where rehousing would alleviate this, points may be awarded in recognition of the situation.
+The applicant will be required to complete a medical questionnaire which will assist the Association to identifying housing need.
+Evidence from an external third party e.g. Occupational Therapist; Consultant or Health Visitor is required.